rsmatos/iac/README.md

-# iac
+# IAC
-Practices for infraestructure as code
+This repository contains some practices for `Infraestructure As Code` while i am learning about it.